 With 2–3 beans per cup you'll get something that technically smells like vanilla but is noticeably weak.
 It'll take much longer to develop any real flavor, and even after 6 months it may still taste thin compared to quality store-bought extract.

 Don't shortchange the beans.
-They're the point.
+They're the most important variable, and they're the point.

 What Happens If You Use More Beans?